imanuelgittens/javascript-studies/Course-07-Mastering-Javascript-And-Modern-Web-Development/Architecture-Of-The-Internet-The-Web-And-The-Browser/project.md

 301 Moved Permanently

 This HTTP status code means that the resource requested by the client has been permanently moved and has been assigned  new URI.
-This status code returns the new URI of the requested resource and future requests should use the return URI instead of the old one.
+This status code returns the new URI of the requested resource and future requests should use the returned URI instead of the old one.

 302 Found